-As with every other area of life, legislation comes with some jargon that, once mastered, won’t hamper your understanding of the law.
+As with every other area of life, legislation comes with some jargon that, once mastered, should come in handy when you're trying to understand the law.
 Here are some terms you may encounter when researching federal or state statutes:

 Annotated Codes: Publications that combine state or federal statutes with summaries of cases that have interpreted the statutes.
-With a very few exceptions, annotated codes are only available in a law library or on legal websites you must pay to use.
+With a few rare exceptions, annotated codes are only available in a law library or on subscriber-based legal websites.

 Bill: What a statute is called when it is introduced in Congress or a state legislature.
 When a bill is passed by both houses and the President or a state governor, it becomes a law and will usually be published according to its bill number in a publication called "Session Laws" or "Statutes at Large."

 Bill Number: Bills are referred to by number.
 The number really has two parts: the abbreviation for the specific wing of the legislature in which the bill is introduced, as in HB (house bill) or SB (senate bill), and the number which identifies the particular bill, as in HB 1507.

 Chaptered: A bill becomes chaptered if it is approved by the legislature and signed by the governor.